uf-mil/mil/docs/infra/network_box.rst

 To use the Network Box:

 -  If possible, plug the box into wall power using the special cable.
 -  Turn the box on by holding down the ON button until you hear a beep and the RED led turns on.
 -  Connect your/other developer laptops via ethernet to any of the top ports BESIDES the one labeled POE.

-    - Be sure your laptop is configured to automaticaly configure network over DHCP.
+    - Be sure your laptop is configured to automatically configure network over DHCP.
     - If your laptop does not have Ethernet (RJ45), you can use one of the provided adapters inside the box.

 -  Connect the vehicle to the box.
 If connecting the Ubiquitii Antenna, connect it to the POE port.
 -  Wait a few minutes until your computer reports it is connected to the network.
 -  To verify functionality, try pinging the vehicle or accessing the config panel.